 Finding the perfect date spot can be a little… daunting.
-There’s the pressure to have a fun and romantic time, the search for a conversation-starter kind of place, combined with those pesky lovey-dovey thoughts (that often cloud decision making), even the toughest individual can get a little lost.
+There’s the pressure to have a fun and romantic time, the search for a conversation-a conversation starting venue, and combined with those pesky lovey-dovey thoughts (that often cloud decision making) it’s all been known to induce quasi panic attacks in some.
 Especially if you’re not familiar with the area.
-Whether you’re trying to impress a new boo or want to spice things up, here is our list of the top 10 romantic things to do in Montreal.
-It’s the finest selection of activities for couples and lovers, locals and travelers.
+Whether you’re trying to impress a new boo or want to spice things up, here is our list of the top romantic things to do in Montreal.
+It’s the finest selection of activities for couples and lovers, locals and travellers.

-It’s a classic date for a reason, let someone else do the work of cooking and all you have to do is gaze into each other’s eyes and enjoy the delicious food in front of you!
+It’s a classic date for a reason, let someone else do the work of cooking and all you have to do is gaze into each other’s eyes, get cozy and enjoy the delicious food in front of you!
 These cool restaurants will make the night extra special, and for more ideas check out the Best New Restaurants in Montreal.

 Tell your date they’re the best by taking them to Le Mousso, which was voted Best Restaurant by Les Lauriers, a gala for acknowledging the best of Quebec’s culinary world.
 The restaurant just moved locations (next door from the previous one) and modernized the decor but is known for its meticulously plated dishes that are as much art as they are food.
 Le Mousso’s tasting menu is the perfect way to celebrate something special, like an anniversary perhaps, and experience something extraordinary. facebook.com/Le-Mousso

-A step in the opposite direction from Le Mousso: nothing is over $9 at Noren, a charming little Japanese restaurant.
-They specialize in two dishes: takoyaki (octopus balls) and okonomiyaki (a savoury pancake), and have a weekly special too.
+A step in the opposite direction from Le Mousso: Noren is a charming little Japanese restaurant.
+They have a small menu of sides and a constantly changing weekly special, so you can try a new, delicious main dish every time you go.
 The cozy family-run joint only seats 16 people so you and your date can have an intimate meal after exploring the exciting Plateau neighbourhood. facebook.com/restaurantnoren

 The Mile-End Food Tour will take you on a walking tour of Canada’s most artistic district, you’ll learn about its history and culture, and you’re sure to see something beautiful along the way (the neighbourhood is nice too).
 The food tour is a great activity for an adventurous date with someone new, or for a couple looking to experience something different.
 You’ll have a chance to get lost in each other’s eyes, but not in the streets of Mile End.
 With delicious food around every corner, you’ll savour quality ingredients, talk about food and learn about each other’s preferences.
 Find out more and make a reservation at localfoodtours.com